GHG-P fact sheet

 2. Inventory quality management & uncertainties

-3. Calculation of emission reductions
+3. Calculation of emissions reductions

 4. Guidance for setting a reduction target.